 Court: United States District Court for the Eastern District of Missouri, Eastern Division

-The defendant’s motion to exclude the testimony of the environmental expert witness’s testimony was denied.
+The defendant’s Daubert motion to exclude the plaintiff’s economics expert witness was denied.